great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

 <Prerequisites>

-- Configure a Slack app with a Bot Token (See Additional Resources below for more information on setting up a new Slack app)
+- A Slack app with a Bot Token.
+See [Sending messages using Incoming Webhooks](https://api.slack.com/messaging/webhooks#).
-- Obtain the Bot Token for your Slack app.
+- A Bot Token for your Slack app.
-- Identified the Slack channel that the messages will be sent to.
+- A Slack channel to send messages to.
-- Created a Checkpoint that will be configured to send the notification.
+- A Checkpoint configured to send the notification.

 </Prerequisites>